 Answer: The government municipality authority is supposed to get the gutters and drains repaired.

 Q5.
 Can any larvae be seen in the collected water?

-Answer: Yes, in the collected water there could be larvae’s.
+Answer: Yes, in the collected water, there could be larvae.

 Q6.
-Has it caused any problem in the area?
-Write.
+Has it caused any problems in the area?

-Answer: Yes, the area being dirty it makes easy for the mosquitoes to breed.
-Hence these mosquitoes has created a mess in the area over all.
+Answer: Yes, the area being dirty makes it easy for the mosquitoes to breed.
+Hence, these mosquitoes have created a mess in the area overall.